 •Has 125 berths split into 2 basins•Has excellent, modern facilities including:oPower, water and Wi-Fi access on all pontoons.
-(Free Wi-Fi and power to visitors)oShowers, toilets and coin operated laundry (both basins)oModern, undercover repair facilitiesoA 25 ton boat hoist•Has out of hours visitor packs at the Steamboat Inn adjacent to East Basin•Provides quick access to the Moray Firth and The Northern Isles•Is an excellent stopping point midway between Inverness and Peterhead•Allows easy access to numerous local attractions including fine beaches,historic sites, golfing and the famous Speyside Whisky Trail. •Has pubs, restaurants, bars, ATMs, diesel and town facilities - all within 5 mins walking distance. •Applications for berthing may be made here
+(Free Wi-Fi and power to visitors)oShowers, toilets and coin operated laundry (both basins)oModern, undercover repair facilitiesoA 25 ton boat hoist•Has out of hours visitor packs at the Steamboat Inn adjacent to East Basin•Provides quick access to the Moray Firth and The Northern Isles•Is an excellent stopping point midway between Inverness and Peterhead•Allows easy access to numerous local attractions including fine beaches,historic sites, golfing and the famous Speyside Whisky Trail. •Has pubs, restaurants, bars, ATMs, diesel and town facilities - all within 5 mins walking distance. •Applications for berthing may be made by phone.

 Lossiemouth Based Boats for sale:Berth holders may advertise boats for sale free of charge.
 The following conditions will apply:1.
 Up to 4 photos may be displayed2.
 Up to 300 words of descriptive text may be submitted for display.
 3. Any person who wishes to use this facility must recognise that the Elgin and Lossiemouth Harbour Co are not acting as brokers for this service and accept no responsibility for the accuracy or otherwise of any information displayed4.
 Boats displayed must include an asking price and be based in Lossiemouth Marina or owned by a berth holder.5.
 On completion of sale, the Webmaster is to be informed and the boat information removed from the site.
 6. You will be required to accept these conditions before any information is displayed.7.
 Contact the Webmaster to apply